This post contains affiliate links.

-The price can be made affordable without sacrificing any of the reputable quality because of the small compact design of the Wild Thing, which requires less gross materials to produce.
+The price can be made affordable without sacrificing any of the reputable quality because of the small compact design of the vehicle, which requires fewer gross materials to produce.

 If you are on a budget and still want to get the most quality and enjoyment for your money, you will be well advised to consider investing in the Wild Thing seriously.

-However, the fair and affordable price is far from the only pro that this product has to offer, as we will see.
+However, the fair and affordable price is far from the only pro this product offers, as we will see.

-We determined above that the Wild Thing costs merely half the price of some of the more expensive Power Wheels models, but even more incredible is the fact that it also takes up half the space.
+We determined above that this vehicle costs merely half the price of some of the more expensive Power Wheels models, but even more incredible is the fact that it also takes up half the space.

 If Fisher-Price had one thing in mind when they built the Wild Thing, it was storage conservation.